 We have incurred net losses and negative cash flows from operations since our inception and we expect to continue to incur significant and increasing net losses for the foreseeable future.
-We have principally financed our operations to date through capital contributions from Arena and a private placement of our Series A preferred stock.
-As of September 30, 2020, we had cash of \$0.2 million.
-In October 2020, we received aggregate gross proceeds of \$56.0 million from the sale and issuance of 5,600,000 shares of our Series A preferred stock.
+We have principally financed our operations to date through capital contributions from Arena and a private placement of our Series A preferred stock in October 2020.
+As of December 31, 2020, we had cash of \$55.3 million.
 We do not have any products approved for sale, we have not generated any revenue from the sale of products, and our ability to generate product revenue sufficient to achieve profitability will depend on the successful development and eventual commercialization of one or more of our current or future product candidates.